DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 Which left notebook with almost thirty pages of notes.

 "Let us be honest here.
-I already said that to Jeanne-dono, but under demons control Urza's situation was hopeless."
+I already said that to Jeanne-dono, but under demons' domination Urza's situation was hopeless."

 "..."

-"There might be few smaller countries in addition to the four main, but among all of these Urza is likely the region where humanity would be completely wiped out.
+"There might be few smaller countries in addition to the four main ones, but among all of these Urza is likely the region where humanity would be completely wiped out.
 I've been already prepared for such outcome.
 Considering the total territory that demons control and overall efforts of the Resistance."